We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Continue this movement for a few minutes, paying special attention to your shoulders.

-- Lift your right hand and slowly bring it over to the left with your palm facing up.
+- Lift your right hand slowly to the left with your palm facing up.

-- Rest your body on your right shoulder and turn your head to face to the left.
+- Rest your body on your right shoulder and turn your head to the left.

 - Make sure you’re not sinking onto your shoulder.